 Borderlands may have take-it-or-leave-it writing, but the series also has excellent shooting and a big pile of guns.
 As you run around the world shooting bandits, clearing enemy camps, and meeting sort of annoying characters along the way, it’s hard not to get hooked on the shiny guns flying out of sparkling chests.
 It’s silly fun.
 The F word there is key.

-Doom is easily one of the best shooters ever made, and this far after its release, it still holds up.
+Doom is easily one of the best shooters ever made, continuing to influence the genre to this day, and this far after its release, it still holds up.
 The fact is, the two Johns working on it got slick and quick graphics, gorgeous labyrinths to glide through, plus nasty-looking demons just begging to be sent on to wherever they’re destined for.
 Lovely stuff.

 Doom came back loud in 2016 thanks to Bethesda’s iD Software.
 This studio is so good at making shooting feel good and transferred the classic circle strafing from the original into wide-open arenas full of gross-looking devils.
-The sequel is also on Switch, and it’s an alright time, but 2016’s first run is my pick of the bunch.
+The sequel is also on Switch, and it’s an alright time, but 2016’s first run is my pick of the bunch; if you want to know why exactly the 2016 game is better than its 2020 sequel, give our Doom Eternal Switch review a read.

 Call of Duty Mobile transfers all the little bits that make CoD special into a tiny package.
 Sure, there’s the classic mobile game gubbins in the way of everything, but the maths is tight enough to keep you coming back for more.
 And playing a classic tiny map from your good old memories in the palm of your hand is a real treat.
 Head on over to our CoD mobile redeem codes for some freebies.